wp-plugins/easing-slider/readme.txt

 == Frequently Asked Questions ==

-= I'm having issues upgrading from v1.x to v2.x.
-My settings has disappeared. =
+= I've upgraded from v1.x and my slides have disappeared. =

 Don't sweat!
 Simply navigate to the <strong>"Edit Slideshow"</strong> admin panel and click the <strong>"Import my Easing Slider v1.x settings"</strong> button.
 That's it!
 If you run into any trouble, don't hesitate to open a support topic, or have a look at the screencast below.

-<a href="http://cl.ly/1V0V411I1V09">Upgrading from v1.x to v2.x</a>
+<a href="http://cl.ly/1V0V411I1V09">Upgrading from v1.x</a>

 = My slideshow continually loads.
 What's wrong? =